 Guatemala has the sixth highest rate of childhood malnutrition in the world.
 According to UNICEF, half of Guatemalan children under 5 are chronically malnourished.
 In some indigenous communities, this rate reaches 80%.
 Widespread poverty and lack of access to healthcare, clean water, sanitation, and education compound this problem.
 Childhood malnutrition is linked to stunted growth and lower IQ, and chronic malnutrition is the biggest contributor to deaths of children under 5 in Guatemala.

-Casa Jackson provides in-house care to children suffering from acute-severe malnutrition and out-patient care to children who are more mildy, yet chronically, malnourished.
-We work with families to fix the issues that resulted in a child's diagnosis, including educating parents on proper nutrition and identifying underlying health issues complicating a child's recovery.
-We send recovered children home with fresh water filters, medicine, and food, and check in on their continued recovery often.
+Casa Jackson provides in-house care to children suffering from acute-severe malnutrition and out-patient care to children who are more mildly, yet chronically, malnourished.
+We work with families to fix the issues that resulted in a child's diagnosis, including educating parents on proper nutrition, identifying underlying health issues and the problems in the communities.
+We send recovered children home with Ecofiltros, medicine, and food.
+We check their continued recovery at least once a month.